WhiteCloudsBook/web-forestry/content/index.md

 welcomeText: "<p><strong>Welcome</strong>.
 My name is <em>Yoav Niran</em> and <em>White
   Clouds</em> is my first sci-fi novel.
 Here you can find information about how to read  the book and how to support its publication.</p>"
-bookLogline: On board a giant space station, **Wendall**, a pilot-school cadet, must stop a cult organization bent on resurrecting a powerful sentient entity.
-Failure means humanity’s **annihilation**, but what will Wendall do when he finds just how _deep_ his connection to this powerful AI runs?
+bookLogline: "On board a giant space station, <strong>Wendall</strong>, a pilot-school cadet, must stop a cult organization bent on resurrecting a powerful sentient entity.
+Failure means humanity’s <strong>annihilation</strong>, but what will Wendall do when he finds just how
+  <span style='font-style: italic;'>deep</span> his connection to this powerful AI runs?"

 ---